theobald-software/kb.theobald-software.github.io/content/_sap/authority-objects---sap-user-rights.md

 S_RFC            RFC_TYPE=FUGR ;RFC_NAME=XXXX ;ACTVT=16 ;
 ```

-XXXX is the name of the function group where the custom function module are located.
-If the function modules were imported using our SAP transports, XXXX equals to *Z_THEO_READ_TABLE* and *ZXTRACTABAP*.
+XXXX is the name of the function group to which the custom function module belongs.
+If the function modules were imported using our SAP transports, XXXX equals to *Z_THEO_READ_TABLE* in case of SAP transport *Z_THEO_READ_TABLE.zip* and *ZXTRACTABAP* in case of SAP transport *thtrans.zip*.

 SAP role for table objects: